 No chance, no opportunities, in a land where many poor boys become rich men, where newsboys go to Congress, and where those born in the lowest stations attain the highest positions?
 The world is all gates, all opportunities to him who will use them.
 But, like Bunyan's Pilgrim in the dungeon of Giant Despair's castle, who had the key of deliverance all the time with him but had forgotten it, we fail to rely wholly upon the ability to advance all that is good for us which has been given to the weakest as well as the strongest.
 We depend too much upon outside assistance.

-"We look too high For things close by."
+"We look too high

 A Baltimore lady lost a valuable diamond bracelet at a ball, and supposed that it was stolen from the pocket of her cloak.
 Years afterward she washed the steps of the Peabody Institute, pondering how to get money to buy food.
 She cut up an old, worn-out, ragged cloak to make a hood, when lo! in the lining of the cloak she discovered the diamond bracelet.
 During all her poverty she was worth $3500, but did not know it.